A healing-centered engagement framework for student persistence and completion

 Redirection helps learners stay engaged, build competence and strengthen self-efficacy.
 To harness the power of redirection, student supporters can:

-• Celebrate resilience — even small wins — to strengthen self-belief and perseverance.
+- Highlight and build on learners’ resourcefulness, reinforcing strengths and past successes while celebrating resilience — even small wins — to strengthen self-belief and perseverance.

-• Offer specific, targeted feedback to empower learners and reinforce positive behaviors.
+- Offer specific, targeted feedback to empower learners and reinforce positive behaviors.

 Putting "Redirect" into practice:

-Creating a safe, inclusive, healing-centered learning environment
+Creating a safe, inclusive, healing-centered learning environment for lifelong success

 This blog post is part of InsideTrack's Resources for Resilience, a toolkit designed to help higher ed leaders and staff navigate uncertainty.
-If you're looking for more coaching-centered resources to help you move through challenging moments, we're here to help
+If you're looking for more coaching-centered resources to help you move through challenging moments, we're here to help.

 Coaching solutions proven to advance all learners